anirudhhh04/Calculator-App/README.md

 ## IDEA:
-A simple Calculator app with buttons.
+A simple Calculator app with GUI.
 # Tools used:
 .
 Java